laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 #### Zartech

 - [Cyberator](https://www.zartech.net/offer) - Cyberator takes a 360 degree view of the organization’s cybersecurity program in areas such as process, people and technology and accurately identifies all the security gaps, along with a comprehensive improvement plan to address the gaps.
 Cyberator takes a 360 degree view of the organization’s cybersecurity program in areas such as process, people and technology and accurately identifies all the security gaps, along with a comprehensive improvement plan to address the gaps.

+## Websites

+#### Shopify

+- [Shopify](shopify.com) -  Shopify is enabling gift card support for all plans and will make it really easy for local businesses to sell online gift cards to their communities.
+Also, Shopify is extending a free trial to 90 days to help new businesses get started.

+- Shopify is working with governments and partners to expand Shopify Capital into other countries and committing over 200 million dollars to help its merchants this year.

+- Shopify is shipping local in-store pick up and delivery support for their retailers using Shopify POS.
+This can help to get products to end customers in a safe way.

+#### Weblium

+- [Weblium](https://weblium.com/) - Weblium is a website builder that helps to create a professional site in a few hours for users without any knowledge about web design.40% discount on Weblium Pro Annual subscription until March 31, 2020.
+To get it use a code: #StayAtHome.

+#### Gazeble

+- [Gazeble](https://gazeble.com/get-started) - Gazeble is plugin that helps to make the website ADA accessible and compliant.
+It comes with an advanced user interface, behind-the-scenes optimizations and helpful recommendations.
+For $1 per month, users can get Gazeble on their website for as long as Coronavirus lasts.
+Just navigate to the "Get Started" page, type in the coupon "support-small-biz" and select the $12/mo plan.

+#### Swazm

+- [Swazm](https://swazm.com/blog/foundation-4/post/a-hand-to-support-small-businesses-during-the-covid-19-outbreak-10) - SWAZM is a complete multi-cloud management platform, that makes services easy to manage, deploy and monitor, backed by an AI-based security firewall.
+Up to 200$ in free infrastructure credits per month for businesses around the world for at least the next 3 months.

+#### BuyMeACoffee

+- [BuyMeACoffee](https://www.buymeacoffee.com/explore/covid-19) - Buy Me A Coffee is a creator platform that helps creators to receive support, share exclusive content, sell digital downloads and more.
+0% fee for April 2020.
+100% from Donations, Memberships, and Shop will go to the creators.

+- 1000's of COVID-19 initiatives and affected creators are relying on Buy Me A Coffee to accept support & memberships.
+That's why company is waiving fees for all creators for the entire month of April.

+#### Squareshot

+- [Squareshot](https://www.squareshot.co/announcement) - Squareshot take photos of products for online brands.
+We work with 600+ brands: small online stores and huge brands like Oscar de la Renta, Noah, and Corkcicle.
+The deal is for every e-commerce business or online store: all new customers get $100 credits for their first order.
+If you have worked with Squareshot previously — you can get $100 off your orders over $300 during quarantine.

+#### LambdaTest

+- [LambdaTest](https://www.lambdatest.com/non-profit?utm_source=notion&utm_medium=covid-deals&utm_campaign=&utm_term=) - LambdaTest is cross browser testing platform which will helps users to perform remote testing of website or web-app on 2000+ browsers & OS.
+LambdaTest extends its support to those who continue to offer their essential services in this unprecedented time, we offer special pricing of 30% off.

+#### Servosity

+- [Servosity](https://www.servosity.com/wfhoffer) - Servosity offers cloud-based backup and disaster recovery services for IT resellers and managed service providers.
+Servosity allows Managed Services Providers (MSPs) the ability to protect people working for home.
+Free Office 365 Backup (SharePoint, OneDrive, and Outlook) and Endpoint Protection (Windows & Mac) until September 1, 2020.

+#### BigCommerce

+- [BigCommerce](https://www.bigcommerce.com/dm/offline-to-online/) - BigCommerce is a e-commerce platform that creates beautiful and completely customized online stores with built-in features such as search engine optimization, marketing tools, analytics and hundreds of integrated apps.
+Start a free trial, receive 3 months free when purchasing a plan.

+#### Square

+- [Brandit360](https://squareup.com/store/brandit360-2/item/website-maintenance-basic-plan) - Brandit360 is a boutique creative advertising agency.
+Free basic Website Care from May 1, 2020 to May 30, 2020.
+If you activate a Maintain Website Care Plan in May*,  the charges will be waived.
+Use coupon code VIRUSFREE.
+The Maintain Website Care Plan will automatically renew and you will be charged the regular monthly fee for the services after the free offer ends on May 30th.